Find Affordable College Courses

 Full Sociology at Florida International University Report

-Out of the 22 schools in Florida that were part of this year’s ranking, University of Central Florida landed the # 5 spot on the list.
-Located in the large suburb of Orlando, UCF is a public college with a very large student population.
+The in-demand bachelor’s degree programs at University of Central Florida helped the school earn the #5 place on this year’s ranking of the most popular sociology schools in Florida.
+Located in the large suburb of Orlando, UCF is a public school with a fairly large student population.

 About 75% of the students majoring in sociology at the school are women while 25% are male.